Japan's Supreme Court Upheld A Law Requiring Some Trans People To Be Sterilized

-Japan's Sterilization Requirement For Trans People Is Being Widely By Human Rights Activists
+Japan's Sterilization Requirement For Trans People Is Being Condemned By Human Rights Activists

 Human rights groups and LGBTQ advocacy organizations have condemned Japan's Supreme Court for upholding a transgender sterilization law they deemed as being "incompatible with international human rights standards."
 Implemented nearly 15 years ago, the law effectively forces transgender individuals to undergo sterilization procedures before they are legally allowed to change their gender.